vitessio/website/content/en/docs/14.0/reference/features/vitess-sequences.md

 3 rows in set (0.01 sec)
 ```

-It is arguably bad practice to mix use-cases like this;  avoid it, and
-you will not run into this issue.
+It is arguably bad practice to mix use-cases like this.
+If you avoid mixing use-cases you will not run into this issue.